 1. Stay in a Former Palace

-The Fes Marriott Hotel Jnan Palace is a former palace has been renovated into what is now a gorgeous 5-star hotel offering guests the royal treatment while visiting Fes.
-Located in a peaceful area outside of the hectic medina, you’ll be just a short taxi ride away from all of of the tourist attractions in Fes.
+The renovated Fes Marriott Hotel Jnan Palace is a former palace and serves now a gorgeous 5-star hotel.
+It offers guests the royal treatment while visiting Fes.
+Located in a peaceful area outside of the hectic medina, you’ll be just a short taxi ride away from all of the tourist attractions in Fes.
 And with a helpful and attentive staff attending to your every need, you’ll have all of the amenities you could ever wish for right at your fingertips.

 Spacious rooms with beautifully designed modern decor and large windows provide the perfect place to relax and unwind after a busy day of shopping in the medina.
-You’ll love the massive and luxurious feather bed and the large windows providing natural light to wake you up in the mornings.
+You’ll love the massive and luxurious feather bed.
+The large windows providing natural light to wake you up in the mornings.

 Enjoy a cup of coffee on your private balcony while gazing out into the courtyard and botanical gardens below.
 120 organic olive trees in the garden are hand-picked and harvested for the olive oil that is used in the restaurants in the hotel!